alvestrand/id-abs-capture-timestamp/draft-alvestrand-avtcore-abs-capture-time.md

 media from multiple sources with independent clocks, where the media may have traveled over multiple network hops between the source and destination.

-This memo describes one mechanism for providing more information to make such synchronization possible.
+This memo describes one mechanism for providing information to make such synchronization possible.